andrewjscott/pands-proect2021-/README.md

 ```
 A pairplot can be created using the seaborn method pairplot.
 Arguments are passed in for it to use the iris dataset, for the colour to change based on “species” using the parameter hue, and to have different markers for each species, with “o” = circles, “s” = squares, and “D” = diamonds.
 These were chosen to aid viewing the points for each species quickly.
 Different symbols can be helpful for colourblind viewers who may have difficulty differentiating points based on colour alone.

 As the scatterplots above the curve plots provide the same information as the scatterplots below by default, a line of code was added to alter the upper scatterplots.
 By using the seaborn method map_upper and passing in sns.kdeplot as an argument, the upper plots are altered slightly to include circles that group particular clusters of datapoints[35][36].
-Setting labels to three means there are up to 3 circles drawn for each species.
+Setting labels to 3 means there are up to three circles drawn for each species.
 I felt these circles compliment the scatterplots below by highlighting isolated clusters based on size, as well as overlap between species.

-## Pairplot of the Iris Dataset
+## Pairplot of the *Iris* Dataset
 ![alt text](https://raw.githubusercontent.com/andrewjscott/pands-project2021/main/Pairplot.png "Pairplot of the Iris Dataset")

-From this plot, we can see how pronounced the difference in petal size is between Iris setosa, Iris versicolor, and Iris virginica.
-All the Iris setosa plants are grouped in a tight cluster with a petal length of less than 2cm and a petal width of less than 0.8cm.
-We can also see how almost all Iris versicolour can be isolated from Iris virginica based on petal length and width.
-There is a small amount of overlap, but in general Iris virginica have the largest petal length and width, with Iris versicolor falling in the middle.
+From this plot, we can see how pronounced the difference in petal size is between *Iris setosa*, *Iris versicolor*, and *Iris virginica*.
+All the *Iris setosa* plants are grouped in a tight cluster with a petal length of less than 2cm and a petal width of less than 0.8cm.
+We can also see how almost all *Iris versicolor* can be isolated from *Iris virginica* based on petal length and width.
+There is a small amount of overlap, but in general *Iris virginica* have the largest petal length and width, with *Iris versicolor* falling in the middle.
 A similar, but not as pronounced pattern can also be observed by looking at petal length along with sepal width.

 # Correlations
 The strength of a relationship between two variables can be shown by calculating their correlation[37].
 Correlations are values between -1 and 1, which calculate the relationship between one variable and another.
 A positive correlation of 1 indicates that as variable 1 increases, variable 2 also increases at the same rate.
 A negative correlation of -1 is the inverse, as variable 1 increases, variable 2 decreases at the same rate.
 While it’s important to be aware of spurious correlations[38], they can nevertheless be indicative of an informative relationship between two variables.